rabbi-nur/DivineWebsite/FRAMEWORK-README.md

 6. **Reusable Components**: Common sections can be reused across pages
 7. **Clean URLs**: Easy to implement URL rewriting later

-## Migration from Old Structure
+## Clean Structure

-Your existing files are preserved.
-The new framework works alongside them:
-- `index.php` - Old home page (still works)
-- `index2.php` - Old alternative home page (still works)
+The project has been cleaned up and organized:
+- All old files have been removed
-- `index-new.php` - New framework entry point
+- `index.php` is now the main framework entry point

-You can gradually migrate pages to the new framework or use both systems simultaneously.
+- Clean, consistent navigation throughout the site
+- Reusable components for easy maintenance

 ## Next Steps

-1. Test the new framework with `index-new.php`
+1. Test the framework with `index.php` (your main website)
-2. Create additional pages as needed
+2. Create additional pages as needed using the simple process above
 3. Customize components for your specific needs
-4. Consider implementing URL rewriting for cleaner URLs
+4. Consider implementing URL rewriting for even cleaner URLs (remove ?page= from URLs)
-5. Add any missing pages (process, sustainability, etc.)

 The framework is designed to be simple yet powerful, making website maintenance and expansion much easier!